 Yes!
 Millet is a naturally gluten free grain that is often ground into flour to be used in baking.
 It is a great option to use in gluten free recipes.
 Because many grains are at high risk for gluten cross-contamination, be sure you choose a certified gluten free millet flour.

-These biscuits are delicious served with butter, jam or jelly, honey, peanut butter, nutella, cinnamon sugar, gravy, and more!
+These biscuits are delicious served with butter, jam or jelly, honey, peanut butter, Nutella, cinnamon sugar, gravy, and more!
 You can enjoy them toasted or fresh from the oven.
 They also make great breakfast sandwiches.

 Once baked and cooled, these biscuits can be stored in a plastic bag or air-tight container at room temperature for up to 3 days.
 After the first day, serve them toasted for the best flavor and texture.
 After 3 days, the biscuits can be frozen for longer storage.